kossiitkgp/email-to-slack/README.md

 For more details on finding team and channel ID [see this question on stackoverflow](https://stackoverflow.com/questions/40940327/what-is-the-simplest-way-to-find-a-slack-team-id-and-a-channel-id).

-You can set these variables either on the Heroku Dashboard or via cli:
+You can set these variables via cli in the directory containing [fly.toml](./fly.toml):

 ```
-$ heroku config:set APP_ID=xxxxxxxx
+$ flyctl secrets set APP_ID=...
 ```

 Do note the link to which server is deployed, we will set it up in slack settings in a moment.